Probably not. Almost nobody has. That's the problem.

 2024: The Near-Miss

 The company raises a $40 million Series B. Gross assets briefly spike above $50 million in Q2 — meaning any stock issued during that window would not qualify as QSBS, since the gross assets test is measured at issuance.
 Sarah's existing shares are unaffected; her issuance-date test was satisfied in 2020.
-But the company does issue some new options and warrants in Q2, and whether those ever convert to QSBS-eligible stock turns on exactly when and at what gross assets level they were granted.
+But the company does issue some new options and warrants in Q2, and whether those ever produce QSBS-eligible stock turns on the company's gross assets when they are exercised and the stock is actually issued — the grant date doesn't control.
 The new CFO notes the gross assets question in passing during a board call.
 By year-end, after capital deployment, gross assets are $46 million.
+The cap table migrates from Carta to a new platform mid-year as part of a broader systems upgrade, and some historical transaction metadata doesn't transfer cleanly.
+Nobody writes anything down.

 2025: The Exit